mesosphere/konvoy-training/README.md

 EOF
 ```

-Check that the Redis and the http-echo apps aren't accessible anymore
+Wait for a minute to allow the network policy to be activated and check that the Redis and the http-echo apps aren't accessible anymore

 ```bash
 telnet $(kubectl get svc redis --output jsonpath={.status.loadBalancer.ingress[*].hostname}) 6379